emertechie/json-tree-wrap/README.md

   }]
 };

+var observer = new TreeObserver();
 var treeWrapper = new TreeWrapper({
-    onAdd: function(parent, indexInParent, newItem, stateObj) { }
-    // ... other events - see below
-});
+    childrenProp: 'items' // the default
+    observer: observer    // optional observer for changes made via API });

 var rootItemWrapper = treeWrapper.wrap(json);
-var child1Wrapper = rootItemWrapper.getChild(0);

-child1Wrapper.addChild(...)
+rootItemWrapper.addChild(...)
 ```

-The TreeWrapper assumes there is always a root item with all children below that.
+Note: TreeWrapper assumes there is always a root item with all children below that.

 # TreeFlattener